Petites Pensées

 I respect people who understand that awareness particularly in art, is a constant process of development, cultivation and even struggle.
 Much as in political, intellectual and religious movements, consciousness through art, as expressed in art, requires energy, focus, and a certain delight in the difficulty which understanding demands.

-To be initiate in the greatness of art, which is nothing less than the greatness of the human spirit communicated to other highly evolved spirits, is to be initiate into a club anyone may join, without fanfare, dues, diplomas, rituals or other formal or institutional credentials (for what degree did Phidias have?).
+To be initiate in the greatness of art, which is nothing less than the greatness of the human spirit communicated to other evolved spirits, is to be initiate into a club anyone may join, without fanfare, dues, diplomas, rituals or other formal or institutional credentials (for what degree did Phidias or the artists of Lescaux have?).
 Yet joining is not necessarily belonging in a certain sense.

 Marcel Duchamp and Piet Mondrian are the greatest artists of the 20th Century in the visual arts.
 Greater even than Picasso, Matisse or any of the American artists.
 And Duchamp has become the preeminently influential artist of the late 20th Century.